 - It’s also important to test and improve your abandoned cart recovery emails over time to make them work better.
 You can do this by keeping track of metrics like open rates, click-through rates, and conversion rates and making changes as needed.

-Tip #10: Use Google Analytics to Track Website Traffic:
+Shopify Checklist #10: Use Google Analytics to Track Website Traffic:

 When you set up a Shopify store, it’s important to track your website traffic so you can learn more about your customers and make your online store better.
 Google Analytics is one of the best tools for this.